 Congestive heart failure is a serious health condition that must be closely monitored.
 At the Heart Failure Survival Center of America, Dr. Yasser Salem and his professionally trained staff can diagnose and treat congestive heart failure.
 If you have been diagnosed with congestive heart failure and are looking for answers, call and schedule an appointment with Dr. Salem at your earliest convenience.
-The facility is located in Appleton, Wisconsin, and serves many nearby communities.
+The facility is located in Appleton, Marinette, and Crivitz, Wisconsin, and serves many nearby communities.

 Congestive heart failure occurs when the heart has sustained enough physical damage that it’s no longer able to perform efficiently.
 That means the walls of the heart have become stiff and ineffective or extremely lax and ineffective at pumping blood.
 It can also mean that your arteries have narrowed and may not be supplying the heart with the amount of oxygenated blood it needs.

 Congestive heart failure may be reversed to an extent if you catch it in the earliest stages.
 Lowering your blood cholesterol levels and reducing your blood pressure numbers can help, but may not be enough to solve the problem completely.
 Once Dr. Salem identifies the signs of congestive heart failure, it’s important to be proactive and make the necessary lifestyle changes that will allow treatment to be more effective.

 Congestive heart failure is a condition that develops over time.
 It can be difficult to identify just one particular cause, especially if you have numerous chronic health conditions that are being treated at the same time.
 Diabetes, high blood pressure, high cholesterol, and chronic upper respiratory diseases like asthma and COPD often play a definitive role in how quickly congestive heart failure develops.